Welcome to the traditional Online Yoga Nidra course. We ́re happy to offer you an insight into the vast traditional

 When we face challenges in life, we need to rely on our stability and peace within.
 Yogic practice develops those virtues and becomes an everyday application.
 As our inner states are reflected in the external happenings, we are responsible and able to create a state of calmness and focus within.
 A relaxed mind can face any situation with ease.
 A happy mind can create a beautiful reality!
 Let´s allow our body and mind to recover fully and find deep and healing relaxation.
 With the practice of Yoga Nidra, we can heal our body and mind from unconscious and harming programs and find the strength within to heal and expand our awareness.

 Traditional Yoga Nidra Training

 In the first step of the training, we will host 12 hours of Yoga Nidra in 6 sessions and introduce different relaxation techniques and Yoga Nidra practices.
-You will be guided through the whole sessions and learn step by step to dive deeper into yourself.
+You will be guided through the whole session and learn step by step to dive deeper into yourself.

 The practice is scheduled so that it intensifies over the whole training.
 Each class will take about 120 minutes and include Meditation, Pranayama (breathing exercise), guided Relaxation, and Yoga Nidra practice.
 With preparation, you will be carefully guided towards deeper practices each time.

 At the end of each class, you have the chance to ask your personal questions and share your experiences with others.